 In 1960, the region was officially established as a district, with Spiti becoming a separate sub-division with its administrative center in Kaza.
 This historical progression highlights Spiti’s transition from a remote region under traditional rule to an integral part of modern administrative frameworks.

-The minimun and maximum temperature in November in Spiti Valley is -12°C and -1°C respectively.
-The weather is generally snowfall in November and you would feel chilling cold throughout the day.
-Heavy Woolen clothes are recommended for Spiti Valley in November.
+The minimun and maximum temperature in December in Spiti Valley is -19°C and -7°C respectively.
+The weather is generally snowfall in December and you would feel chilling cold throughout the day.
+Heavy Woolen clothes are recommended for Spiti Valley in December.